jaxron/jaxron/README.md

   🌟 <b>Tech Enthusiast</b> | 🚀 <b>Software Engineer</b> | 🎨 <b>Code Architect</b>
 </p>
 <p align="center">
-  I enjoy building efficient, scalable software with a focus on performance and clean architecture.
+  As an 18-year-old developer, I enjoy building efficient, scalable software with a focus on performance and clean architecture.
 Specializing in Go and Zig for backend development, I tackle complex problems and build innovative tools.
 Beyond coding, I explore new technologies, contribute to open-source, and share knowledge with the developer community.
 </p>

 ---

-## 🔎 Rotector
+## 🛠️ Active Projects

 <table>
   <tr>